-The ecommerce arena is growing increasingly competitive, and the cost of clicks and conversions is increasing rapidly.
+The eCommerce arena is growing increasingly competitive, and the cost of clicks and conversions is rapidly increasing.
 As a marketer, you probably realize that customer retention is more cost-effective than new customer acquisition.
 Yet, you find it difficult to re-engage customers and turn them into loyal, repeat buyers.
 The cost of customer loyalty has increased.

 How do you keep your current customers happy to make sure they return?
 And how do you turn one-time customers into repeat buyers?
 A cohesive retention marketing strategy is where it all begins.
 But how do you get started?

 Customers want to simplify their lives, and by implementing a subscription model for your e-commerce store – a merchant is removing the friction of having a consumer visit the webstore repeatedly to purchase the same product on an ongoing basis.
 By not implementing a subscription feature, you are not only giving your customer an opportunity to buy the product from someone else – you are lowering customer satisfaction, increasing churn, and jeopardizing your customer retention rate.

 If you are a manufacturer of your own product and retailing these via a distributor, you will never get a complete insight into your customers.
 By implementing a D2C online strategy, not only are you allowing the customer to fully experience your brand, but you are also creating opportunities to increase your AOV while gaining deeper insight into your customers.
 It would not be wrong to say that the direct-to-consumer approach acts as a loyalty program in itself.